Hawkgirl (Kendra Saunders): Earth 2

-During the events of The Tower of Fate Hawkgirl is seen New Orleans trying to make Khalid join her in an attempt to fight against the war with Apokolips.
-Later, she is shown in Louisiana locating a parademon cell, Green Lantern appears and asks for her help with finding why his husband was murdered.
+During the events of The Tower of Fate Hawkgirl is seen New Orleans trying to make Doctor Fate join her in an attempt to fight against the war with Apokolips.
+Later, she is shown in Louisiana locating a Parademon cell, Green Lantern appears and asks for her help with finding why his husband was murdered.
 Together with Kendra, Alan manages to learn much more about Sam, and within the span of a few hours the treasure huntress has completely outclassed all of the detectives earlier hired by Mr. Zhao.
 They are flying above the Chinese harbor when Kendra notes that they've reached the point where there was supposed to be a clue, as one of the containers contain something which is connected to Sam's death.
 Once they open the container however, Alan and Kendra discover to their shock numerous dead Parademons heaped atop one another.
 Surprised by their findings and wondering how this got Sam killed, they decide to backtrack to their previous source, the mob leader Eddie Kai.

 Unfortunately, before they can continue their search the Green reaches out to Alan and implores him to return to America.
 While Alan resists as much as he can, the force of the command proves too irresistible and he's forced to leave Kendra behind despite her protests, when he leaves however he begs Kendra to keep looking in his place.
 Still helping Alan with his problem, Hawkgirl is seen in a graveyard searching for answers, there she is attacked by genetically enhanced Apokorats ridden by Apokolips warriors, Batman assists her and tells her to go search for Kanto, the assassin of Apokolips.
 She finds out that Alan's dead husband, was mixed up with Apokolips battle tech.

 When the second invasion of Apokolips in Earth-2 happened, the Wonders of the World, tried to save Earth-2 from destruction, unsuccessfully, they had to evacuate to an Earth twin, only two million survived the war.
 In 2015, the follow-on series called Earth 2: Society showed the survivors of Earth-2's war with Apokolips, such as Hawkgirl, Green Lantern and The Flash, finding themselves on a new world having to create a fresh life there.

 Gotham City Garage

 Kendra Saunders's version of Hawkgirl is featured in the Gotham City Garage series.
 She is the youngest member of a very old team.
-It's revealed that Kendra's parents were killed during an alien invasion, she was later rescued by the Blackhawks and trained from a young age with captain Blackhawk.
+It's revealed that Kendra's parents were killed during an alien invasion, she was later rescued by the Blackhawks and trained from a young age with Captain Blackhawk.
 She is shown using the Lady Blackhawk costume and the alias Kendra Blackhawk.
 She resigns from the Blackhawks to help the Gotham City Garage against Lex Luthor's attacks.